Bus (computing): Address multiplexing

 Early processors used a wire for each bit of the address width.
 For example, a 16-bit address bus had 16 physical wires making up the bus.
-As the buses became wider and lengthier, this approach became expensive in terms of the number of chip pins and board traces.
+As the buses became wider and longer, this approach became expensive in terms of the number of chip pins and board traces.
 Beginning with the Mostek 4096 DRAM, address multiplexing implemented with multiplexers became common.
 In a multiplexed address scheme, the address is sent in two equal parts on alternate bus cycles.
 This halves the number of address bus signals required to connect to the memory.
-For example, a 32-bit address bus can be implemented by using 16 lines and sending the first half of the memory address, immediately followed by the second half memory address.
+For example, a 32-bit address bus can be implemented by using 16 lines and sending the first half of the memory address, immediately followed by the second half of the memory address.

-Typically two additional pins in the control bus – row-address strobe (RAS) and column-address strobe (CAS) – are used to tell the DRAM whether the address bus is currently sending the first half of the memory address or the second half.
+Typically, two additional pins in the control bus – row-address strobe (RAS) and column-address strobe (CAS) – are used to tell the DRAM whether the address bus is currently sending the first half of the memory address or the second half.

 Implementation

 Accessing an individual byte frequently requires reading or writing the full bus width (a word) at once.
-In these instances the least significant bits of the address bus may not even be implemented - it is instead the responsibility of the controlling device to isolate the individual byte required from the complete word transmitted.
-This is the case, for instance, with the VESA Local Bus which lacks the two least significant bits, limiting this bus to aligned 32-bit transfers.
+In these instances, the least significant bits of the address bus may not even be implemented - it is instead the responsibility of the controlling device to isolate the individual byte required from the complete word transmitted.
+This is the case, for instance, with the VESA Local Bus, which lacks the two least significant bits, limiting this bus to aligned 32-bit transfers.

 Historically, there were also some examples of computers that were only able to address words – word machines.